 1833 – Friar’s Goose chimney

-England’s tallest chimney has been completed at the Friar’s Goose alkali works near Gateshead to drive away the fumes.
+England’s tallest chimney has been completed at the Friar’s Goose alkali works near Gateshead to drive away the fumes of noxious hydrochloric acid.
 At this time Tyneside was the heart of the nation’s chemical works.

 1833 – Monastery site discovered

 A cemetery is discovered at Hartlepool.
 It is thought to be that of the Anglo-Saxon monastery of St Hilda.

 Mr Laing opens a shipyard in the newly-born town of Middlesbrough.
 The first ship launched is The Middlesbro.

 The Clarence Railway opens.
 It is linked to Clarence Staithes at Billingham-on-Tees.

 The School of Medicine and Surgery has been established in Newcastle upon Tyne.
 It is initially situated near the south end of Pilgrim Street, though the college’s home here will be demolished to make way for the viaduct to Manors Station in 1851.

 1834, Mckenzies’ History of Durham records that the Windmill Hills at Gateshead are studded with corn mills that “impart a lively and picturesque effect to the landscape”.